jaredkrinke/ldump/README.md

 ## Installation

-Copy the [raw contents of init.lua](https://raw.githubusercontent.com/girvel/ldump/refs/heads/master/init.lua) into your `lib/ldump.lua` or `git clone https://github.com/girvel/ldump` inside the `lib/` — you still would be able to do `require("ldump")`
+Copy the [raw contents of init.lua](https://raw.githubusercontent.com/girvel/ldump/refs/heads/master/init.lua) into your `lib/ldump.lua` or `git clone https://github.com/girvel/ldump` inside the `lib/` — you still would be able to do `require("ldump")`.

 ## API